Baughton

-The population of Baughton is 193.
+Baughton is a hamlet in Worcestershire, England.
+It is part of the civil parish of Hill Croome, which had a population of 164 in 2021.

 The population as a whole is older than the national average and the county average of Worcestershire.

 Baughton was once home to Formula 1 legend Nigel Mansell.
 The village is a five-minute drive from Upton-Upon-Severn, famed for its numerous festivals like the Jazz Festival and about 20 minutes from the large town of Malvern, Worcestershire.